 The Social Significance of the Modern Drama, by Emma Goldman.
 "The material covers the prominent works of Scandinavian, German, French, Irish, English, and Russian drama.
-It is revolutionary only as truth is revolutionary; its teachings are consistent with Miss Goldman's long battle for her own ideas of growth and of freedom."-The Review of Reviews. \$1.00 net.
+It is revolutionary only as truth is revolutionary in the second truth is revolutionary; its teachings are consistent with Miss Goldman's long battle for her own ideas of growth and of freedom."-The Review of Reviews. \$1.00 net.